Does Easter typically leave you with an unsettled gut?

-The reason why some people develop digestive issues is not always clearly understood and unfortunately it is often difficult to define exactly what causes the variety of gastrointestinal complaints.
+The reason why some people develop digestive issues is not always clearly understood and unfortunately it may often be difficult to define exactly what causes the variety of gastrointestinal complaints.
 However, more recent research has led to a better understanding of the mechanisms that may promote the functional gastrointestinal changes.
 Evidence suggests there may be numerous factors that contribute to digestive conditions, which may depend on the individual.
-Symptoms can therefore manifest differently in different people.
+Symptoms can therefore manifest differently from one person to another.

-- Oxidative stress due to inadequate antioxidant defences which may set the scene for chronic low-grade inflammation within the cells that line the digestive tract.
+- Oxidative stress due to inadequate defence nutrients which may set the scene for chronic low-grade inflammation within the cells that line the digestive tract.

-- Sufferers may have particularly sensitive nerve endings around the bowel which may account for increase levels of pain experienced for some people with digestive issues.
+- Extra sensitive nerve endings around the bowel which may account for increase levels of pain experienced for some people with digestive issues.

-- Problems with the way the brain and gut communicate, which may affect the digestive system
+- Imbalances, disruption or sensitivities in the way the brain and gut communicate, which may affect the digestive system.

 - Food intolerances may be present which may trigger digestive complaints.